Shared sales playbooks are a key to top sales performance, but only when aligned with individual skill development needs.

 Sales playbooks provide structure but only drive impact when tailored to each rep’s needs.
 “Playbooks at a macro level aren’t actionable until individuals embrace them,” says Mark.

-The ISDP identifies key skills strengths and skill development areas.
+The ISDP will identify key skills strengths and skill development areas.
 It positions a sales manager as a coach who can align each team member to close skills gaps, boost confidence, and build expertise.

 2️⃣ Constructive Coaching Conversations